 - Teach kids to press the labels on firmly.

-3. Make big tracers to reuse year after year
+3. Make big tracers

-- Make a pile of fairly large tracers that can be used over and over for years
+- Make a pile of fairly large Christmas tracers that can be used over and over for years

 - Use medium weight cardboard and make shapes for candle holders (with candles), candy canes, Christmas trees, ball shape ornaments, bells, doves and stars.